jcadenas/ackApp/docs/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Slack built using Ruby on Rails and React/Redux.
+WorkingTitle is a web application inspired by Slack built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling: